Plant Based Recipes

 With a background in nutrition I feel like this is a great compliment to everything else we share with you.
-I love food and enjoy a vegan lifestyle.
+I love food and enjoy a plant based lifestyle.
 So I thought I would share some lovely recipes with you to get you started with some or add to your current collection of plant based recipes.
 Happy Eating!

 One Bowl Vegan Banana Bread (Oh She Glows)

 - 1 1/3 cups (320 g) mashed very ripe banana (about 4 medium or 3 large)